karthikeshwar0/todo/README.md

 # todo

 Oh wow!
-You reached the lonely mountains now!
+You reached the top of the mountains now!
 Which means you can throw away all the keys so far, and keep only the master keys!